-What Is Credit?
+What is Credit?

 Simply put, credit is borrowed money that you can use to purchase products and services.
 You get credit from a credit grantor, who you agree to pay back any amount spent/borrowed within an agreed-upon time, plus any applicable charges or fees.

-Four Types Of Credit
+Four Type of Credit

 - Revolving credit – This is one of the most common types of credit.
 With revolving credit, you are given a maximum credit limit (for example, $5,000), and you can make purchases/charges up to that limit at any given time.
 Credit cards and home equity lines of credit are popular forms of revolving credit.
 They usually require minimum monthly payments and accrue interest if you carry a balance from month to month.